 The test for what is deemed to be ‘reasonably practicable’ is set out in s 754(2) of the Act to mean when a reasonable person would stop in those circumstances.
 Pursuant to s 754(5) of the Act however, if there is evidence to suggest that actions were taken to ‘avoid being intercepted by a police officer’, this will be sufficient to warrant a conviction for evasion.

-The maximum penalty that may be imposed on a person convicted of this offence is 200 penalty units ($22,000) or 3 years imprisonment, however a significant aspect of this offence are the mandatory provisions.
+The maximum penalty that may be imposed on a person convicted of this offence is 200 penalty units ($30,960, with the value of a penalty unit being $154.80 as of 1 July 2023) or 3 years imprisonment, however a significant aspect of this offence are the mandatory provisions.
 A conviction under this provision carries mandatory minimum penalties and a mandatory licence disqualification period.

 The extent of the minimum penalty imposed for a conviction will depend upon whether the driver is a participant in a criminal organisation or not.
 For a driver to be classified as being a participant in a criminal organisation, they must come within the scope of the definition contained in s 60A Criminal Code Act 1899 (Qld), whereby they are a participant in a criminal organisation by way of either seeking to be a member, or asserting their membership, or attending meetings or gatherings, or taking part in the affairs of the organisation.
 Drivers who are found to be within this category, are subject to a mandatory minimum penalty of 100 penalty units or 100 days imprisonment in a correctional facility.